librity/-ft_printf/README.md

 that offers a healthy alternative to traditional education:

 - It doesn't have any teachers or classrooms.
-- Students learn from and correct eachother's work (peer-to-peer learning).
+- Students learn from and correct each other's work (peer-to-peer learning).
-- The methodology develops technical and social skills.
+- The method develops technical and social skills.
 - It's completely free to anyone that passes its selection process - **The Piscine**

 It's an amazing project, and I'm enjoying every second of it.